Last updated: 13 September 2024

 • git clone https://github.com/bitcoin/bitcoin.git

-3. Berkeley DB (BDB) is only needed for legacy wallet compatibility or testing, i.e. before the current descriptor wallets that use SQLite3.
-Note that you can disable legacy wallet support by passing --without-bdb to your ./configure options below.
+3. Berkeley DB (BDB) is only needed if you want legacy wallet compatibility, i.e. before the current descriptor wallets that use SQLite3.
+If not, you can skip this step.

 • To install BDB 4.8, a backward-compatible legacy version, run brew install berkeley-db@4 for macOS, and for Linux see the Bitcoin Core build-*.md documentation for your operating system (the legacy install_db4.sh script was removed in Bitcoin Core v25 with PR 26834).